houen/ssm/pubkeys/README.md

-Put all public keys of project members here.
+Put all public keys of project members in this directory.
 These will be imported and used for encrypting secrets.